 For those considering any cosmetic procedure in the cities of Philadelphia, Princeton, Voorhees, and Yardley, there are many options.
 However, if you’re choosing blepharoplasty as a fresh start to boost or even rebuild your self-confidence, you will want to work with the best.
 The professional staff and board-certified physicians at Becker Plastics are skilled, experienced, and work hard to ensure that each patient achieves their individual aesthetic goals.

-Alternative and Complementary Procedures
+Alternative and Complementary Procedures to Blepharoplasty

 Perhaps you’re interested in eyelid surgery but aren’t ready to commit to permanent correction, or surgery just isn’t in the budget yet.
 You might still be able to get terrific results at the Becker offices in Princeton, Voorhees, Yardley, and Philadelphia with other therapies.
 For example, you could undergo skin microneedling, which is non-invasive and boosts collagen production.
 This tightens the skin and improves the tone.
 It can also reduce the appearance of dark circles.